qooxdoo/qooxdoo/docs/development/cli/packages.md

   --prerelease, -p       Publish as a prerelease (as opposed to a stable
                          release)                                      [boolean]
-  --message, -m          Set commit/release message                     [string] --dryrun, -d           Show result only, do not publish to GitHub    [boolean] --create-index, -i     Create an index file (qooxdoo.json) with paths to
+  --message, -m          Set commit/release message                     [string] --dry-run, -d           Show result only, do not publish to GitHub    [boolean] --create-index, -i     Create an index file (qooxdoo.json) with paths to
                          Manifest.json files                           [boolean]
   --qx-version           A semver string.
 If given, the qooxdoo version for